2025-Fall-NLP/Word-order-in-translation/README.md

 # multilang-simtrans

-This repository investigates the relation between language similarity and machine translation quality in a controlled setup.
+This repository investigates the relation between language similarity and machine translation quality.

 ## Introduction